General One-loop Generating Function by IBP relations: Motivation

 No matter which reduction method one uses, a notable common feature in the reduction procedure is the appearance of an iterative structure.
 For example, by IBP relation, one can write the integral of higher rank tensor to the linear combination of integrals of lower rank tensors.
 Wisely utilizing these iterative structures without repeatedly computing them is an important step in enhancing the efficiency of reduction\footnote{About the related discussions, see some recent papers \cite{Chen:2022jux, Chen:2022lue, Zhang:2023jzv}}.
 When encountering an iterative structure, a very useful approach is to consider the corresponding {\bf generating function}.
-In many examples, it is much easier to find the generating function rather than to find expansion coefficients of each order.
+In many examples, it is much easier to find the generating function rather than to find the expansion coefficients of each order.
 For example, in \cite{Ablinger:2014yaa}, the generating function for an operator insertion on an $l$-leg vertex was introduced, which facilitates the computation of operator matrix elements of higher loop contributions.
 Similarly in \cite{Kosower:2018obg} generating functions for a specific tensor structure of some two-loop integrals have been introduced and solved, which provide explicit reductions of that tensor structure with arbitrary power.

-Our aim is to solve the reduction of general loop integrals, thus we need to find the general generating function.
-When we talk about the general loop integrals, we mean following two things: the general polynomial of loop momenta in the numerator and the general power distribution of propagators in the denominator.
+One of our ultimate goals is to solve the reduction of general loop integrals, i.e., integrals with the general polynomial of loop momenta in the numerator and the general power distribution of propagators in the denominator.
 A general numerator implies a general tensor structure, which is the starting point of the PV-reduction method.
 Recently, to simplify the manipulation of tensor structure, an auxiliary vector $R$ has been introduced in \cite{Feng:2021enk,Hu:2021nia,Feng:2022uqp,Feng:2022iuc,Feng:2022rfz,Li:2022cbx,Chen:2022jux, Chen:2022lue, Zhang:2023jzv}.
 Taking advantage of this method, the generating function for tensor reduction of one-loop integrals has been constructed and solved in \cite{Feng:2022hyg,Hu:2023mgc}.
 For the general denominator it is pointed out in \cite{Guan:2023avw} that masses could play the role of fugacity variable in generating functions.